How many times have you thought to yourself, “I could use some extra cash”? Maybe you need cash fast. Or, you want to save for something big.

 Taking surveys in your spare time can be a great way to earn some extra dough.
 While there are tons of online survey sites, one of the best is Survey Junkie.

-With surveys, you can start making money as soon as today.
-Here’s the cool thing about Survey Junkie, you can take multiple surveys.
-And, you can join other survey sites if Survey Junkie isn’t enough.
+You can also join other survey sites if Survey Junkie isn’t enough.
 This way, you never run out of surveys to take in your free time.

 - Number of miles traveled

 - The time it takes to complete a route

 - Current demand for rides

 Another option is to drive things to others.
 Uber Eats is a top on-demand delivery service looking for delivery partners.

 As a driver, you would deliver food to people from various restaurants.

 If you need a side gig, these are great options with flexible hours.
 You can easily do this on the nights and weekends.
 So, even if you have a full-time job, you can drive as a side hustle.

 And, you’re not required to work the same hours each week.

 4. Affiliate marketing